Business Management Careers

-Doctoral Degree in Business Management
+Doctorate Degree in Business Management

 Postsecondary Education Administrator

 Some college professors take on more responsibilities by becoming postsecondary education administrators.
 Academic deans, provosts, and department chairs coordinate faculty research, manage budgets, and participate in hiring decisions.
 Business professors may run undergraduate business departments or graduate management schools.

 How to Advance Your Career in Business Management